visit/citybreak-online-doc/_includes/template.md

 </script>
 ```

-Integrate your cookie consent solutions that leverage script-tag rewriting by simply including one script tag with the data attribute ``data-cb-template-trackerscript``.
+Scripts rendered by the Online that perform tracking are categorized into one category, decorate the <script data-cb-template-trackerscript> tag with the attributes used by your cookie consent solution to categorize scripts that perform tracking.

 The online will use the attributes of the script tag as a template when producing script tags containing trackers.

 Your cookie consent solution needs to support script-tag rewriting which is one of the most efficient methods of preventing cookies controlled by script tags being set without consent.
 This method requires the least amount of change to your site.